WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emaiL-one-week-before.md

 5. Reach out to your fellow student interns and supervisors to organise the weekly project meetings for the whole of your internship.
 6. Schedule two regular co-working sessions per week with your fellow student interns, without supervisors.
 These can be used so you can work together.
 The second co-working session should be co-ordinated with your sister project.
 A sister project is a project that is working on a similar set of technology to you that you would regularly talk to.
 7. Read [the Social Media Policy for student interns](social_media_policy).
+8. Please choose a person from your team to act as a team representative that can meet once a week with all the other team representatives and the Program Manager.

 You can see the full list in [the key milestones and onboarding emails page](emails-and-key-milestones).